MattZackey/Atari-Reinforcement-Learning/README.md

 ### Q-Learning
 Q-learning is a mode-free RL algorithm, where we aim to approximate the optimal action value function $Q^*(s,a)$, which is the expected return for taking action $a$ in state $s$, and thereafter following the optimal policy.

 Suppose our estimate is defined as $Q(s,a)$ (also referred to as the Q-function).
-After taking an action and observing the next state $s'$, we calculate the Bellman error as
+After taking an action and observing the next state $s′$, we calculate the Bellman error as

 $$\delta = r + \gamma \max_{a′}Q(s′, a′) - Q(s, a)$$